People of Naugatuck

 Daniel E. Noble

-A Naugatuck Daily News article on Mr. Noble published February 25, 1952, in listing his accomplishments, states “If there was some advice we could offer future generations yet unborn, in search of new worlds to conquer, it would not be “Go west young man.”
-Rather it would be “Be born in Naugatuck.”
-The article goes on the say “as we rapidly turn the pages of Naugatuck’s century of history, we find that her native born have gone into all parts of the country and the world, attaining that elusive quality called success, but always retaining “a little bit of Naugatuck.”
+A Naugatuck Daily News article on Mr. Noble, published February 25, 1952, in listing his accomplishments, states, “If there was some advice we could offer future generations yet unborn, in search of new worlds to conquer, it would not be 'Go west, young man.”
+Rather, it would be “Be born in Naugatuck.”
+The article goes on to say “as we rapidly turn the pages of Naugatuck’s century of history, we find that her native born have gone into all parts of the country and the world, attaining that elusive quality called success, but al'la little bit of Naugatuck.”

 As a student at the Connecticut Agricultural College (later Connecticut State College and in 1940, renamed the University of Connecticut), Dan built and put on the air the first college broadcast station in the country in 1922, quite an accomplishment as commercial broadcasting was only two years old at the time.
-Broadcasting three time a week for an hour, the programming included weather, information for farmers and on campus concerts.
-The station broadcasted it’s first basketball game in 1925 when the college played Trinity.
+Broadcasting three times a week for an hour, the programming included weather, information for farmers, and on-campus concerts.
+The station broadcast its first basketball game in 1925 when the college played Trinity.

-After graduation from CAC, Dan attended Harvard and earned a graduate degree from MIT and held a doctorate in electrical engineering.
-He worked as an assistant professor at Connecticut State College where he continued to develop the college radio station.
+After graduating from CAC, Dan attended Harvard and earned a graduate degree from MIT, and holds a doctorate in electrical engineering.
+He worked as an assistant professor at Connecticut State College, where he continued to develop the college radio station.
 His work there led to him working with Hartford radio stations WTIC and WDRC to set up relay stations in the 1930s.
-Dr. Noble help build one of the first commercial FM stations in the country while working with WDRC.
-FM (frequency modulation) is method of transmitting voice and music over radio without the static and fading common with AM (amplitude modulation).
+Dr. Noble helped build one of the first commercial FM stations in the country while working with WDRC.
+FM (frequency modulation) is a method of transmitting voice and music over the radio without the static and fading common with AM (amplitude modulation).

 A monument dedicated to this accomplishment sits outside the Connecticut Department of Emergency Services and Public Protection on Country Club Road in Middletown and has a plaque that reads: